-As shown in Figure 1, several types of DCPS entities are specified for DDS.
+Several types of DCPS entities are specified for DDS.
 A domain represents the set of applications that communicate with each other.
 A domain acts likes a virtual private network so that DDS entities in different domains are completely unaware of each other even if on the same machine or in the same process.
 A domain participant factory's sole purpose is to create and destroy domain participants.
-The factory is a pre-existing singleton object that can be accessed by means of the get_instance() class operation on the factory.
+The factory is a pre-existing singleton object that can be accessed by means of the get instance() class operation on the factory.
 A domain participant provides (1) a container for all DDS entities for an application within a single domain, (2) a factory for creating publisher, subscriber, and topic entities, and (3) administration services in the domain, such as allowing the application to ignore locally any information about particular DDS entities.

 DDS is topic-based, which allows strongly typed data dissemination since the type of the data is known throughout the entire system.
-ADDS topic describes the type and structure of the data to read or write, a data reader subscribes to the data of particular topics, and a data writer publishes data for particular topics.
+In contrast, content-based pub/sub middleware, such as Siena (Carzaniga, Rutherford, & Wolf, 2004) and the Publish/subscribe Applied to Distributed REsource Scheduling (PADRES) (Li & Jacobsen, 2005), examine events throughout the system to determine data types.
+A DDS topic describes the type and structure of the data to read or write, a data reader subscribes to the data of particular topics, and a data writer publishes data for particular topics.
 Various properties of these entities can be configured using combinations of the 22 QoS policies that are described in Table 1.
 In addition, publishers manage one or more data writers while subscribers manage one or more data readers.
 Publishers and subscribers can aggregate data from multiple data writers and readers for efficient transmission of data across a network.